Kintyre/ksconf/docs/source/intro.rst

 are simple enough for a quick one-off job, yet reliable enough to integrate into complex app build and deployment workflow.

-Ksconf helps manage the nuances with storing Splunk apps in a version control system, like git.
-It also supports pointing live Splunk apps to a working tree, merging changes from the live system's (local) folder to the version controlled folder (often 'default'), and in more complex cases, it deals with more than one :ref:`layer <configuration-layers>` of "default", which Splunk can't handle natively).
+Ksconf helps manage the nuances of storing Splunk apps in a version control system, such as git.
+It also supports pointing live Splunk apps to a working tree, merging changes from the live system's (local) folder to the version controlled folder (often 'default'), and in more complex cases, it deals with more than one :ref:`layer <configuration-layers>` of "default", which Splunk can't handle natively.

 .. note:: **What KSCONF is not**